useperform/perform/docs/tutorial/contact.rst

 .. note::

-   You could also use the ``perform-dev:create:entity`` command to create these files, but remember to remove the id and other unrelated fields and to extend the ``Perform\ContactBundle\Entity\Message`` class.
+   You could also use the ``perform-dev:create:entity`` command to create these files, but remember to remove the id and other unrelated fields, and to extend the ``Perform\ContactBundle\Entity\Message`` class.

 Now for the clever bit - we will tell Perform that this entity *extends* the message entity in the contact bundle.